bgabbasov/menta-0.3/doc/analysis/perceiving-modelling.md

 ## Deliberate Critics selects Knowing How(Classify incident description) Way2Think and Knowing How(Classify incident description) Way2Think

 Following Critics started concurrently:

   1. Detect Direct instruction
   1. Detect Problem description
     2. Detect desired state in problem description

-## Selector chooses most probable variant according to Critics estimates
+## Selector chooses most probable variant according to Critics estimates:

-## Direct instruction
+## Direct instruction case
 Activates Simulation Way2Think with Instruction model.

-## Simulation Way2Think with Instruction model
+### Simulation Way2Think with Instruction model
-### Workflow
+#### Workflow
 via K-lines creates model(picture) of current state with participants:

   1. Instruction HowTo
-    2. Parameters of the Type set in HowTo
+  1. Parameters of the Type set in HowTo

-### Exceptions
+#### Exceptions
-  - If Instruction HowTo was not found => Unknown action requested.
+  1. If Instruction HowTo was not found => Unknown action requested.
-  - If Instruction HowTo mandatory parameter of the specified type was not found => Clarification request for the parameter to be clarified.
+  1. If Instruction HowTo mandatory parameter of the specified type was not found => Clarification request for the parameter to be clarified.

-## Problem description
+## Problem description with desired state case

-## Deliberate Critics selects Simulation Way2Think and Simulation Way2Think with Problem model
+### Deliberate Critics selects Simulation Way2Think and Simulation Way2Think with Problem model

-### Inbound data structure = same as above
+#### Inbound data structure = same as above

-### Outbound data structure
+#### Outbound data structure

 ```
 Semantic network[Concept]
 ```
-### Workflow
+#### Workflow

   1. Reading each word
   1. via K-lines creates model(picture) of current state with participants: